hashicorp/nomad/website/source/docs/job-specification/service.html.md

 page_title: "service Stanza - Job Specification"
 sidebar_current: "docs-job-specification-service"
 description: |-
-  The "service" stanza instructs Nomad to register the task as a service in the service discovery integration.
+  The "service" stanza instructs Nomad to register the task as a service using the service discovery integration.
 ---

 # `service` Stanza